rsdoiel/BlogIt/about.md

   - CommonMark
   - Markdown

-date_released: 2025-07-28
+date_released: 2025-09-11
 ---

 About this software
 ===================

-## BlogIt 0.0.3
+## BlogIt 0.0.4

-Added generation of default front matter when you use the draft action.
+Added support for description, postPath, pubDate in front matter for compatibility with antennaApp.

 ### Authors